Capevace/laravel-introspect/README.md

 # Introspect for Laravel

-A utility library to analyze and pull information from Laravel codebases, querying model, route and more Laravel-specific things directly from your codebase using PHP reflection.
+A utility package to analyze Laravel codebases, querying views, models, routes, classes and more directly from your codebase using a type-safe fluent API.
-It is targeted for development tools and coding agents for better understanding of the codebase.

-## Who is this for?

-Are you building a devtool or other application that needs to introspect a Laravel codebase?
-Then this package will make your life a lot easier by providing a fluent API to query models, routes, controllers, views and more.

 <br />

-- Query views, routes, classes and models with a fluent API
+- 🔍 Query views, routes, classes and models with a fluent API
+- 🔍 Use wildcards (`*`) to match multiple views, routes, classes and models
-- Parse properties, relationships + their types and more from Eloquent models
+- 🪄 Parse properties, relationships + their types and more directly from Eloquent model code
-- (De-)serialize queries to/from JSON (for LLM Tools)
+- 🤖 (De-)serialize queries to/from JSON (perfect for LLM tool calling)

 <br />